4 classes: System1D, BioSim1D, Membranes1D, Diffusion1D. End users will typically instantiate BioSim1D

 If too large - as determined by the method is_excessive() - an Exception will be raised

-:param delta_x: Distance between consecutive bins
+:param delta_x: Spatial distance between consecutive bins

-Currently available options: "5_1_explicit"
+Currently available option: "5_1_explicit";

 :return: None (the array in the class variable "delta_diffusion" gets set)